 Understand how geological events affect fish communities in the marine system,

-Develop diverse research programs in conservation paleobiology, and
+Develop diverse research programs in conservation paleobiology,

 Provide a strong scientific basis for marine conservation decisions.